 What Each Measures?

 MVA primarily represents the operational capabilities of a firm.
-Or, the success of a firm in maximizing the returns of the shareholders.
+Or the success of a firm in maximizing the returns of the shareholders.
 In contrast, EVA is a measure of a firm’s management’s efficiency.

 MVA does not consider the opportunity costs of any alternative opportunities that a firm may come across.
 On the other hand, EVA calculation includes opportunity cost in the form of the required return that investors expect.

 One can easily calculate the EVA for departments and product lines.
-This helps and adds the Management in taking various key investment decisions with regard to these departments.
+This helps and adds to the Management in making various key investment decisions with regard to these departments.
 On the other hand, it is not possible to calculate MVA for departments and product lines.
 It is calculated for the company as a whole.